 Schools should consider in their risk assessment vehicle movements occurring immediately outside the school premises which may be associated with school activities, such as staff arriving and leaving work, school buses delivering pupils, delivery vehicles.

-Further information on managing risks from workplace transport can be obtained from HSE site safety website.
+Further information on managing risks from workplace transport.

 HSE should only be involved in investigating a road traffic incident where police demonstrate that serious management failures have been a significant contributory factor.